KAT Is Thriving Without Jimmy Butler, but MIN Must Do More for Its $158M Star

 Namely, can the Wolves establish a winning culture, surround Towns with enough talent to secure a perennial spot in the postseason and compete for a championship?

 More importantly, can Minnesota's front office keep Towns, who signed a five-year, $158 million max extension in September, happy and willing to stay with the team long term?
-(If Towns makes any All-NBA team this season, his extension will become a supermax, ballooning to nearly $190 million over those same five years.)
+(If he makes any All-NBA team this season, his extension will become a supermax, ballooning to nearly $190 million over those same five years.)

 "Culture and everything, that takes time," Towns told Bleacher Report.
 "We haven't had time to have some stability to have a proper culture or establish what we're known for or build an identity.
 So we'll see how this summer is and start from there."